alan-w-255/tabby.el/README.md

 ## Install

 Ensure you installed Node.js v18+.
-(You can specify the path to node executable by setting copilot-node-executable.)
+(You can specify the path to node executable by setting tabby-node-executable.)

 git clone this repository.